 It does a good job avoiding twists and turns you might expect since it delves into themes of sexuality, emotional maturity and religious views.
 In the beginning Ellie is hired by jock Paul (Daniel Diemer) to write to his crush Aster (Alexxis Lemire) but it turns into struggling with friendship and loyalty as she also has feelings for Aster.
-Movies of late in the genre haven’t had this kind of take, often they are played as dumb high school romances.
+Movies of late in the genre haven’t had this kind of take as often they are played as dumb high school romances.
 Lewis provides Ellie a distinct personality that’s been missing also lately, the character’s bond with her dad is especially endearing.
-A lot of the communication in the film is done through texts which are actually quite nicely designed into the visuals.
+A lot of the communication in the film is done through texts, which are actually quite nicely designed onto the screen.

 It’s probably more often the case than not that the high schoolers end up having a tendency to talk like screenwriters and it happens with The Half Of It.
 Way they speak to each other and to themselves sounds off and takes the effect of the perspective down a bit.
 One of the most obvious examples is a scene at the end in a holy space that seems more like a theatre play rather than a part of this film.
 And something Netflix has become pretty known for, casting can be atrocious at times and while this isn’t the worst case scenario, the ”kids” are just way too old to casually be studying algebra.

 Hopefully the next one doesn’t take 15 years, considering how fresh this felt.